hellodajana/hellodajana/README.md

 I'm a passionate self-taught frontend developer.

-- 🌱 I'm currently learning functional JS
+- 🌱 I'm currently learning functional programming in JS
 - 🌸 I'm open to collaboration on web related projects
 - ⚡ Fun fact: I'm obsessed with old Hollywood movies and my puppy Coco
 - 📫 You can connect with me on [Twitter](https://twitter.com/hellodajana) and [LinkedIn](https://www.linkedin.com/in/dajana-smolyakov/)